Levels: Beginner, Intermediate

 In DJing, CDJs/turntables are more than mere playback devices, they become instruments.
 Some artists have expanded this concept to extremes, creating new kinds of instruments that can even become playable sound installations.
 Others have derived new ways of composing music via the technological set-up and artistic methods of Djing.
 We will explore selected examples, including practical hands-on exercises to the ‘prepared turntables’ of Institut für Feinmotorik and Don’t DJ.

-Guided Session at the Decks in a Club
+PRACTICE DAY: Guided Session at the Decks in ACUD Club

 In this extended session, you will have the possibility to get back at the decks and mixer – and present everything you have learned during the workshop.
 And if desired, our instructors will give an immediate and constructive feedback – to best prepare you for all upcoming challenges between club and dancefloor.